Nuntis-Spayz/Send-To-Saber/README.md

     -erase-all      -- erase the serial flash
     <filename.ext>  -- send the named file

+See https://github.com/LamaDiLuce/polaris-opencore for the firmware with which this software is designed to communicate/control.

 ## Open-Saber Sound Toolkit
   The toolkit is a means to bundle the send-to-saber command line along with sevaral batch files, the "sox" utility for converting sounds and the original